seakhtar/nsf-sbir/_apply/index.md

 - The tech lead needs to commit to at least one month (173 hours) of work on a funded project.
 - Finally, you can designate a university faculty member as your tech lead only if they can commit to the 50% employment requirement.

-Before starting your application, you’ll want to figure out whether your company is a good fit for the NSF seed fund.

-The best way to do this is to send an executive summary to one of our program directors; they’ll schedule a chat with you to discuss your work and offer feedback.
-You can also check out [our portfolio](link to portfolio page) of companies we’ve recently funded.
+To see if your company is a good fit, review our evaluation criteria and consider submitting an executive summary to get feedback from our program directors.

+**Criteria**

+Here are the criteria we use to determine which companies to fund:

-- **Seed stage:** Early-stage company in the research or prototyping phase
+- **Seed stage:** Early-stage company that’s conducting research or prototyping (or both).
-- **Pre-traction:** Has validated the market and undertaken customer development efforts but has not yet reached product-market fit
+- **Pre-traction:** Has identified the market for their product and made customer development efforts, but hasn’t yet created the minimum viable product to solve their target market’s need.
-- **High-risk:** Product is based on unproven technology for which the funding will be used to validate
+- **High-risk:** The product is based on unproven technology that needs further testing (and funding for that testing).
-- **Scale:** If validated, the product could have massive societal impact and/or venture scale
+- **Scale:** If the product is found to be successful, it could have a major social impact and/or venture scale.

+**Portfolio**

+You can check out our [portfolio](#) to see what companies we’ve recently funded.

+**Technology topic areas**

+Content here

+**Get pre-submission feedback**

+You can send an executive summary to one of our program directors to discuss your work and get feedback.
+Download our [executive summary form](#) (PDF) and return your completed form to the program director whose topic area best reflects your product’s focus.

+**STTR**

+If you’re applying for funding for academic research (STTR program), you must partner with an academic, non-profit, or federally funded research institution.
+If you’re funded through STTR, 30% of your funding must go to your research partner and 40% must go to your company.

+**SBIR**

+If you’re not applying for funding for academic research (SBIR program), at least 2/3 of the funding you receive must go to your company.

 </div>